Hong Kong Way: Inspiration

 The action was inspired by a similar event that occurred 30 years before, on 23 August 1989.
 The Baltic Way involved two million people in a human chain across 675 kilometres that linked the capitals of Estonia, Latvia, and Lithuania, serving as a call for restoration of independence from the Soviet Union.
 On 11 March 1990, within seven months of the Baltic Way, Lithuania became the first Soviet state to declare independence.
-The independence of all three Baltic states was recognised by most western countries by the end of 1991.

 The Hong Kong Way idea was posted to the LIHKG forum on 19 August 2019 with the objectives of calling attention to police violence, attracting "the focus of international media, to show ... our determination and unity to fight for democracy" and "in the hopes of more international support."
 The event was also a peaceful show of unity and solidarity among Hong Kong people, a visual display of community strength in the face of challenges.
 Many participants wore masks, fearing that attending a peaceful rally could lead to reprisals by authorities or loss of employment as a result of pressures from Beijing.
 Despite the fears people still turned up.
 As protesters held hands to form the human chain, many chanted "add oil!" and "Democracy now!"